The Kellogg MCR Committee (2017-2018)

 Hi, I am Robin, this years vice president.
 I am a 2nd year DPhil student in Computer Science, originally from Austria, where I did my undergrads and masters, including an Erasmus exchange for 6 months in Leuven, Belgium where I did get exposed to lots of Belgian beers 🙂

-Since I was really enjoying last years events in Kellogg, I wanted to join the MCR and became social secretary – to plan and organise exchange dinners and other awesome events at college such as game nights, movie nights and pub crawls.
+Since I was really enjoying events in Kellogg, I wanted to join the MCR and became social secretary in 2016 – to plan and organise exchange dinners and other awesome events at college such as game nights, movie nights and pub crawls.
 Besides my college and ‘work’ activities, I am keen in doing all sorts of sports including cycling around Oxford, rowing, football, sky-diving and other crazy stuff.
-If you are interested in doing some event at college or have any recommendation, tips or critique feel free to get in touch at any college event. ‘
+If you are interested in doing some event at college or have any recommendation, tips or critique feel free to get in touch at any college event.

 Raees Chowdhury – Academic Officer (position will be up for election in MT17)

 Hi team!
 I’m Raees, an MPhil Economics student as many of you know, and to those that don’t I’m your academic officer for 2017.
 Expect library book request systems, informal cross-curriculum seminars at Kellogg, academic families and much more.
 Feel free to get in touch for anything academic or non! – email@example.com

 Alexa Walbrodt – Arts & Culture Officer